Assumptions lead to 'shut down'.

 - If your life is aimlessly on auto-pilot, this is your wake-up call.

-- If you are constantly numbing out with food, shopping, booze, TV, or other distractions, this is your wake-up call.
+- This is your wake-up call if you are constantly numbing out with food, shopping, booze, TV, or other distractions.

-- If you are worn down, beat up, stressed out, and completely depleted, this is your wake-up call.
+- This is your wake-up call if you are worn down, beat up, stressed out, and completely depleted.

-Getting your wake-up call is not the hard part, answering the call is.
+Getting your wake-up call is not the hard part.

 Choosing to answer the call instead of ignoring it is hard.
 Right now, it may feel easier to keep going, and going, and going gradually in the wrong direction.

-But you know if you don’t find a way out of the endless cycle you’re in, it’s going to get worse...
+But you know if you don’t find a way out of your endless cycle, it will get worse...

 What Happens When You Assume